ga-wdi-exercises/grumblr_angular/readme.md

     $ git checkout ui-router-solution

 Continue working on your local copy of `grumblr` from in-class.
 Complete CRD functionality with hard-coded data.
+Follow [this section](https://github.com/ga-wdi-lessons/angular-routing#you-do-show-page) in the lesson plan to the end for outlined steps

 ### Following Factories, Services, and ngResource's Class